limagisele/src/README.md

 #### Usage
 ____
-As soon as the program starts it asks for an employee ID and a password.
-Once they are validated, the user's access leave is automatically identified and the features will behave differently depending if the access is standard or management.
+Start the program then type your employee ID and password.
+For demo purposes, a database containing a list of employees and their respective ID, password and roles can be found in the file `employees.json`.
+Once signed in the program already identified your type of access level and a menu will be displayed with the options and functionalities as per below.

 * Standard Access
-  Access level for any employee that requires a timesheet to log their hours and is not a manager.
-  At this level the accepted menu options and access are:
   1. Create Timesheet
-    Users can only view and create their own timesheet.
+    You can create your own timesheet only.
   2. Edit Timesheet
-    Users can only edit an existing timesheet of their own.
+    You can edit an existing timesheet of your own only.
-  3. *Access Manager's Options (***Not Applicable***)*
+  3. *Access Manager's Options (***Not Accessible***)*
   4. Exit

 * Management Access
   This is a restricted access due to employees' privacy and data integrity.
-  For this level the menu options and functionalities are:
   1. Create Timesheet
-    This function allows the user to create timesheets for any employee included in the list of employees.
-    Once this option is selected, it prompts the user which employee they want to access by asking for the employee's ID.
-    After employee required is found, the program will follow the standard steps of creating a timesheet.
+    You can create a new timesheet for any employee.
   2. Edit Timesheet
-   Here users can edit timesheets for any employee included in the list of employees.
+    You can edit an existing timesheet for any employee.
-   Similarly to the create option, the manager will be asked for the employee ID who needs to have the timesheet altered.
-   When employee is found, the program will follow the standard steps of editing a timesheet.
   3. Access Manager's Options
-   It displays a menu with two options:
+   You will see another menu with two options:
-      * Create Payroll Report - A confirmation will be prompted before proceeding.
-If typed 'yes', a csv file will be saved as `report.csv`
+      * Create Payroll Report - You can generate a summary of all data entered which will be saved as `report.csv`
-      * RESET Timesheet File - It has the power to erase the `timesheets.json` file so a confirmation will be asked before proceeding.
-If 'yes' is selected a blank file will be ready to be used at the start of a next pay cycle.
+      * RESET Timesheet File - It has the power to erase the `timesheets.json` file so you should only reset it when you want to start tracking hours for a new pay cycle/week.
   4. Exit
+##### Data Entry

+1. Creating a new timesheet
+   You will be asked to enter the following information:
+   1. If you are a manager, you will be asked the employee ID for the person you want to create a timesheet for.
+If not, you will not see this question.
+   2. Date
+       * It needs to be within the current week, which is the considered pay cycle here.
+       * Accepted formats are DD/MM/YYYY or DD.MM.YYYY
+    1. Start working time
+       * Accepted format is HH:MM (24h)
+    2. Finish working time
+       * Accepted format is HH:MM (24h)
+    3. Leave (type 'n' if not applicable and this step will be skipped)
+       * Select what type of leave you want to apply
+       * Enter how many **minutes** you want to allocate to the leave
+    4. Confirmation
+       * A summary of the data you entered will be displayed for your confirmation (type 'y' or 'n')
+       * If confirmed, a message will informed that the timesheet has been saved in your file.
+2. Editing a timesheet
+   This option follows pretty much the same steps of creating a new timesheet, the only difference is that when you type a date, the program will look for your existing timesheet for that date.
+If not found, an error message will be displayed.

 #### CLI Arguments
 ____